bareketkru/bareketkru.github.io/index.md

 title: Welcome
 ---

-I'm passionate about neuroscience, data analysis, and scientific discovery.
-Currently doing my MSc at the Weizmann Institute.
+ MSc student at the Weizmann Institute

 ---
 ## 📁 CV